Bleuje/variations-combinator/README.md

 ## Main algorithm

 The main algorithm composes a list of functions called *variations* (which I often just call functions here).
 They take a 2D position as input and return another 2D position (hence they can be composed).
 By plotting the images of particles filling a 2D square with transparent dots, subtle images can be obtained.
 The variations used here are found in fractal flames algorithms.
 Most of them have parameters that can be randomized.
-This is inspired by work from [Genrateme](https://github.com/genmeblog) aka [tsulej](https://github.com/tsulej) who has also shown his outputs in a tumblr blog : [https://folds2d.tumblr.com/](https://folds2d.tumblr.com/).
+This is inspired by work from [Genrateme](https://github.com/genmeblog) aka [tsulej](https://github.com/tsulej) who has also shown his outputs in a tumblr blog : [https://folds2d.tumblr.com/](https://folds2d.tumblr.com/) (see early posts (2016) in its [Archive](https://folds2d.tumblr.com/archive)).

 He made a tutorial to explain the algorithm, using Processing : [Folds](https://generateme.wordpress.com/2016/04/11/folds/)